 Of course, I have various referral links where you can benefit when you buy a Tesla or Online services for any EV:

 If you order a Tesla with this link, you get 1500Km of free Supercharging credit:https://www.tesla.com/referral/sacha3162

 For the logging service TeslaFi: You can test TeslaFi 1 month for free with this link:https://www.teslafi.com/signup.php?referred=1monthfreefromsacha

 If you want to test AbetterRoutePlanner, it’s free, if you want to use Premium, this link will give you 30 days for free: https://abetterrouteplanner.com/premium/?referral=OHZNSWLI

 I have not received any incentive benefits or monetary compensation from Tesla, Reego Services, or Tesla4All / EV4All for my text.
 My recommendations are based on my honest and my own experiences.

-Don’t update the default.ica how it’s described below, referencing to https://support.citrix.com/article/CTX231821 – it can make more problems as it solves!
-(Coming with Citrix Workspace App 2108 for Mac)
+Only update the default.ica how it’s described below, referencing to https://support.citrix.com/article/CTX231821 if you also are using Citrix Workspace App for Mac in Version 2201 or later!